It’s not only valuable coins we’re interested in.

 Once you know what to look for, the next step is to start looking for star notes.
 Here are some tips on where to find them:

 - Banks and Currency Exchanges: One of the most common ways to get your hands on star notes is to visit your local bank or currency exchange.
-Ask if they have any star notes in stock, or if they can order them for you.
+You can withdraw currency and search through what you withdraw for any star notes.

 - Coin Shows and Conventions: Coin shows and conventions are another great place to find star notes, as well as other rare and valuable currency.
 Check local listings or online for upcoming events in your area.